The X-Files season 1: Writing

-Initially, there was no certainty as to how long the series would go on, and as a result there was no long-term plan in the beginning to guide its writers.
+Initially, there was no certainty about how long the series would run, and as a result, there was no long-term plan to guide its writers.
 Although the initial impetus for the show was based on alien abduction lore, the crew believed that the series would not be able to maintain its momentum for long if it did not branch out into different plot ideas.
 The show's first season thus featured numerous standalone stories involving monsters, and also diverse alien or governmental cover-ups, often with no apparent connection to each other—such as the Arctic space worms in "Ice", and the conspiracy of genetically engineered twins in "Eve".
-Carter himself wrote "Space", an intended bottle episode about the manifestation of an alien "ghost" in the NASA space shuttle program, which was subject to cost overruns and became the most expensive of the first season.
+Carter himself wrote "Space", an intended bottle episode about a manifested alien "ghost" in the NASA space shuttle program, which was subject to cost overruns and became the most expensive of the first season.

-By the end of the first season, Carter and his staff had come up with many of the general concepts of the mythology that would last throughout all nine seasons.
+By the end of the first season, Carter and his staff had developed many of the core concepts of the mythology that would endure throughout all nine seasons.
 The first season introduced the series' primary antagonist, Cigarette Smoking Man, and gave early insight into the disappearance of Mulder's sister Samantha, whose abduction provided one of the main plot threads of the series as a whole.
 The emergent mythology was further solidified in the Carter-penned, Edgar Award-nominated season finale "The Erlenmeyer Flask".
-The episode was written in early 1994 before it was known whether or not the series would be renewed for a second season, and featured the closure of the X-Files unit and the reassignment of Fox Mulder and Dana Scully to new jobs within the FBI.
+The episode was written before it was known whether or not the series would be renewed, and featured the closure of the X-Files unit and the reassignment of Fox Mulder and Dana Scully to new jobs within the FBI.
 The finale was the first episode directed by R. W. Goodwin, who had served as producer for the series.